Home

 Overview

 Wipe It started from a simple frustration: deleting text on mobile is graceless.
-You hunt for a tiny x, hold down Delete and watch characters crawl away, or triple-tap and hope your selection lands right.
+Hunting for a small x, holding Delete while characters crawl away, triple-tapping and hoping the selection lands.

-Every other fundamental gesture has a real-world equivalent.
+Every other common gesture has a physical equivalent.
 Swipe to delete.
 Pinch to zoom.
 Pull to refresh.
 Erasing text has none.

 The best interactions mimic real-world gestures.
 Erasing text has no equivalent - Wipe It is an attempt to give it one.